Ever scroll through LinkedIn and see those numbers like 1st, 2nd, or 3rd next to someone's name?

 LinkedIn imposes a limit of 100 connection requests/week.
 At this pace, it’ll take you years to reach the 10k mark.

-But, there are 3 methods to bypass the LinkedIn connection limit:
+But, there is 1 method to bypass the LinkedIn connection limit:

 This is one of the underrated prospecting strategies.